backstage/backstage/plugins/azure-devops/README.md

 #### Mono repos

-If you have multiple entities within a single repo, you will need to specify which pipelines belong to each entity:
+If you have multiple entities within a single repo, you will need to specify which pipelines belong to each entity, like this:

 ```yaml
 dev.azure.com/project-repo: <my-project>/<my-repo>